-The Eucerin DermoPURIFYER range has been specially formulated for skin prone to acne.
+The Eucerin ProACNE Solution range has been specially formulated for acne.
 For hypersensitive, hyperreactive skin Eucerin recommends Eucerin Re-Balance Soothing Cleansing Cream.
 For skin that is prone to redness try Eucerin ANTI-REDNESS Soothing Cleansing Gel.

 Care products should hydrate and replenish skin.
 Moisturisation not only increases skin’s water content, it protects it and encourages orderly desquamation (the process by which skin sheds dead cells) leaving it feeling smooth, soft and comfortable.
 Many care products also target and treat specific concerns.

 Specific skin concerns such as ageing, hyperpigmentation and acne can effectively be treated with special care products that contain a high concentration of active ingredients.
 These special care products are often in a concentrate or serum format.

 - Topical medication prescribed by a dermatologist to treat conditions such as acne or Atopic Dermatitis should be applied in the same way as a special care product: always first on gently cleansed skin before the application of day or night cream.
 Special care products should be allowed to absorb into the skin for a couple of minutes before a day or night care product is applied.

 - If you are using a special care product then it should be allowed to absorb for a couple of minutes before applying a day or night cream.
 If your skin does not require a special care product, then the day or night cream should be applied directly onto a thoroughly cleansed face.